 Where To Go, Where To Go?

-I guess that since the outbreak of Covid, we travel addicts are all facing the same problem: Where can we go?
-International travel became quite complicated and some overseas destinations are basically out of reach – at least for the time being.
+After the outbreak of Covid, we travel addicts were all facing the same problem: Where can we go?
+International travel became quite complicated and some overseas destinations were temporarily out of reach.

 I’m based in Europe.
 Therefore, my plan has always been to tick off the long-distance boxes first.
 I wanted to visit other continents while I’m still in the bloom of my somewhat advanced youth.
 I wanted to deal with long-haul flights, sweltering heat, bugs, and other globetrotter hardships while I’m still full of sap.